 You may have read about the Hunt Brothers and how they supposedly cornered the silver market in the 1970’s.
 Thus causing the silver price to rise astronomically.

-We’ve read a fair bit about this episode in the past and now this recent video does a pretty good job of presenting a different take on the mainstream version of what took place.
+We’ve read a fair bit about this episode in the past.
+The below video does a pretty good job of presenting a different take on the mainstream version of what took place.

-It shows the lengths that those in control went to in order maintain the semblance of order in the markets.
+The videos shows the lengths that those in control went to in order maintain the semblance of order in the markets.

 The author of the video also finishes up by looking at what a precious metals buyer today can learn from the Hunts mistakes in the 70’s such as:

-Taking physical possession
+- Taking physical possession

-The problems with using leverage
+- The problems with using leverage

 - And finally, how the fundamentals are different (even stronger) today than in the 1970’s